SourceForge.net Logo

 jTessBoxEditor

-jTessBoxEditor is a box editor for Tesseract OCR data, providing editing of box data of both Tesseract 2.0x and 3.0x formats.
+jTessBoxEditor is a box editor and trainer for Tesseract OCR, providing editing of box data of both Tesseract 2.0x and 3.0x formats and full automation of Tesseract training.
 It can read images of common image formats, including multi-page TIFF.
-The program requires Java Runtime Environment 6.0 or later.
+The program requires Java Runtime Environment 7 or later.

 jTessBoxEditor is released and distributed under the Apache License, v2.0.